 To read our official rules on what counts as a country, click here.

-Donetsk and Luhansk were previously on our list, although they almost counted as an unrecognized country.
-They have though now been officially incorporated into the Russian Federation, so are now disputed territories, rather than potential, or unrecognized countries.
+Donetsk and Luhansk were previously on our list, although whilst being given brief “independence’ have now been incorporated into the Russian Federation.

 7. Bougainville – Papua New Guinea